keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 	- new york accents
 	- dc10 history, these guys are a part of the [[Horse Mafia]].
 One of them has a guitar case with a submachine gun, and the other has a greatcoat.
 	- if they dont cause problems, they get the horses with no problem
+	- as everyone goes to leave to go to the stables, one of the guys turns

 ## The Goblin Camp